dlmr/react-router-redial/README.md

 import React from 'react';
 import { renderToString } from 'react-dom/server';
 import { createMemoryHistory, match } from 'react-router';
+import { Provider } from 'react-redux';

-// Your app's reducer and routes: import reducer from './reducer';
+// Your app's routes:
-import routes from './routes';
+import routes from '../shared/routes';

 // Render the app server-side for a given path: export default (path, store) => new Promise((resolve, reject) => {